 We recommend La Piazzetta di Pascelupo for those who want a very inexpensive yet well-appointed apartment in a little village just across the border in Umbria..

-You can also do the area as a day trip from Urbino: Urbino User-Rated Hotels.
+You can also visit the area as a day trip from Urbino: Urbino User-Rated Hotels.

 The map shows the location of the monastery.
-It is normally reached from the hill-town Frontone.
+It is normally reached from the hill-town Frontone, which you can see by zooming out.
+Cagli is also a popular town to visit to the north.